pkel/cpr/website/content/en/docs/methods/virtual-environment.md

 On the conceptual layer we have to deal with the nodes' operators.
 In some settings---let's say for a distributed database deployed within a corporation---it's sufficient to model a single operator who deploys all nodes.
-In such a setting, we may assume that all nodes follow the protocol specification.
+In such a setting, one may assume that all nodes follow the protocol specification.
 Sure, a node may stop being responsive due to network congestion, hardware problems, or power outages, but it will not arbitrarily deviate from the protocol.
-This is often called the fail-stop model or model of benign failures.
+In distributed systems literature, this is often called the fail-stop model or model of benign failures.

 For proof-of-work protocols the fail-stop model is not sufficient.
 Anybody can add and remove nodes as they want.
 Consequently, we have to